PostHog/snowflake-export-plugin/README.md

 > [!WARNING]
-> ## This plugin has been deprecated in favor of our [BigQuery destination for batch exports](https://posthog.com/docs/cdp/batch-exports/bigquery).
+> ## This plugin has been deprecated in favor of our [Snowflake destination for batch exports](https://posthog.com/docs/cdp/batch-exports/snowflake).

 # Snowflake Export Plugin